TechsCode-Team/UltraCustomizerWiki/elements/get-argument-by-number.md

-## Get All Arguments As String
+## Get Argument By Number
 <br>

-Get all arguments as a string combined with a space,and returns nothing if there isn't an argument.
+Retrieves the Argument and returns nothing if there isn't an argument.
 <br>

 ### Arguments